 The name of these potatoes really does not reflect the truth.
-In theory, they should be eaten only once per year, but these tubers are addictive.
-All winter long, this velvety mash accompanies anything from fish to fowl to four legged beast.
-Sometimes a culprit is caught with a spoon and the bowl eating cold leftovers in front of the refrigerator.
-This may sound strange, but small dollops of mashed potato makes a wonderful flatbread topping.
+In theory, they should be eaten only once per year, but these butter rich tubers are addictive.
+All winter long, this velvety mash accompanies anything from fish to fowl to four-legged beast.
+Sometimes a culprit is caught with a spoon and the bowl in hand eating cold leftovers in front of the refrigerator.
+This may sound a bit controversial, but small dollops of mashed potato make a wonderful flatbread topping.
 Add some prosciutto, some spring onion, and a healthy pouring of olive oil over the entire pizza, and pop in a 500 degree oven for 2 minutes.
-Yummy…potatoes have fed peasants for hundreds of years, but butter and full fat cream turn these into a luxurious treat fit for consumption by queens and kings.
+Yummy…potatoes have fed peasants for hundreds of years, but butter and full fat cream turn these into a luxurious treat fit for consumption all winter long.

-2. Peel the potatoes and cut each potato into thirds and put into the pot.
-The water should cover the potatoes by 1 inch.
-Add water if necessary.
+- Put the potatoes into the pot (the water should cover the potatoes by 1 inch, add water if necessary).

-7. Spoon the hot potatoes into the potato ricer and squeeze over the cream until all of the potatoes have gone through the ricer.
+- Spoon the hot potatoes into a potato ricer and squeeze them into the pot of cream.
+Continue until all of the potatoes have passed through the ricer.

-9. Taste for seasoning.
-Add salt if necessary and finish with freshly ground black pepper.
+- Taste for seasoning.
+Add salt if necessary and finish with freshly ground black pepper if desired.